sami-dca/sami_dca/PAPER.md

 ## Broadcast Contact Protocol - "BCP"

-This protocol is used for sharing contact information on a local network.
+This protocol is used for sharing ``Contact`` information on a local network.

 ![BCP diagram](./doc/BCP.png)